 Vancouver Office Market Report

-Metro Vancouver remained one of the tightest office markets in North America at mid-2024 and looks to be stabilizing in terms of vacancy and availability as new supply fades and absorption rises.
-Class A buildings continued to benefit from tightening vacancy at mid-2024 due to the ongoing flight to quality with the majority of office leasing activity being captured in class A premises.
+Metro Vancouver remained one of the tightest office markets in North America after the first nine months of 2024 as vacancy and availability continued to stabilize with limited new supply.
+Class A buildings continued to benefit from tightening vacancy at third-quarter 2024 due to the ongoing flight to quality with most office leasing activity being captured in class A premises.
 Regional vacancy and availability rates are returning to pre-2017 levels, which are widely considered to be indicators of a healthy office market for both tenants and landlords.
-Tightening vacancy in Downtown Vancouver offset a slightly weakened suburban market that had started to record vacancy increases in 2023 but had stabilized in the first half of 2024.
-Vancouver’s office submarkets, the Broadway Corridor and the Periphery, remain challenged in terms of vacancy and elevated availability, particularly in class B/C properties.
-Absorption of more than 728k sf at mid-2024, led by Downtown (613k) and Burnaby (115k), has the region on track to achieve the second-most annual absorption since 2018.
+Rising vacancy in the suburbs is now contributing more to the overall increase in regional vacancy than downtown where vacancy is seen to be stabilizing, particularly in class A/B. Vancouver’s office submarkets, the Broadway Corridor and the Periphery, are more exposed to rising vacancy from the flight to quality due in part to the higher percentages of dated buildings in their inventories.
+Absorption of just ~707k sf after the first nine months of 2024, led by Downtown (529k) and Burnaby (173k), has the region on track to achieve the second-least amount of annual absorption since 2018.
 New construction remained largely at a standstill in Downtown Vancouver, which poses the risk of a potential shortage of class A space in the late 2020s given development timelines.
-Achievable office rents downtown are increasingly likely to play a larger role in determining when new construction kicks off as opposed to attempts to model vacancy/demand.
-Securing quality space will likely be a growing issue moving forward as tenants’ evolving needs remain unmet in the obsolete class B/C buildings that continue to populate the market.
+Achievable office rents downtown will likely play a larger role in determining when new construction kicks off but a rebound in demand will also be needed along with substantially higher prelease commitments than seen in previous cycles.
+Large tenants from outside the market, particularly global technology firms, were responsible for much of the growth in office development in the 2010s, and will need to re-engage with the market, especially downtown, to launch new development.